Medical Physics with Distinction in Radiotherapy and Biomedical Optics

 Tracks and modules

 The study programme is divided into basic, advanced and specialist modules.
-The first three months of the programme cover the mandatory introductory and advanced modules as a basis for subsequent specialisation.
+The first three months of the programme cover the mandatory introductory and advanced modules as a basis for subsequent specialization.

 Thereafter, modules can be selected according to interest.
 Two different specialist areas are selectable, radiotherapy and biomedical imaging.
 The modules offered include biomedical engineering, radiation biology, radiation protection, nuclear medicine (gamma camera, SPECT, PET/CT, molecular radiotherapy), medical imaging (MRI, CT, US), diagnostic and therapeutic radiation, detailed chain of radiation therapy (imaging, treatment planning, use of dose-calculation algorithms, quality assurance methods, technical performance of linear accelerator, etc.), insight into dose-calculation algorithms, and medical image analysis.
 The specialist modules emphasise programming skills as a binding link between physics and medical research.
 Besides lectures, in-depth knowledge is acquired in hands-on sessions in different clinical departments.